-Our focus for the year to come will be to take advantage of the expected improvement in the economy, to improve our market share in selected segments and grow our business within acceptable risk parameters while introducing new products and maintaining a superior customer service capability.
+Our focus for 2019 will be to take advantage of the expected improvement in the economy, to improve our market share in selected segments and grow our business within acceptable risk parameters while introducing new products and maintaining a superior customer service capability.

 Meanwhile, we fully understand the primary opportunities and drivers in the banking industry.
-The pressure to introduce new digital and FinTech solutions is central to satisfying customers while reducing costs.
-We will invest significantly in the coming year to bring on stream a further suite of offerings that will keep us in the forefront of cutting edge banking services.
+The pressure to introduce new digital solutions is central to satisfying customers while reducing costs.
+We will continue to invest significantly in the coming years to bring on stream a further suite of offerings that will keep us in the forefront of cutting edge banking services.

-During 2018, the Board will continue to work with the management to successfully implement the Bank's approved strategy while operating within the established risk appetite parameters.
-ADIB achieved this successfully over the last year and will seek to do so again over coming months.
+During 2019, the Board will continue to work with the management team to successfully implement the Bank's approved strategy.
+ADIB achieved this successfully over the last year and will seek to do so again over coming years.